JohnGurin/notes/variance.md

 The subtyping is when you can assign a value of a subtype to a variable of a supertype

 ## Set subtyping
 A subtype has less or equeal number of members of a supertype.
-In Typescript the word `extends` intuitively more suitable for row or inclusive polymprphism (when an object/class of a subtype has more properties than a supertype, more on it in the next section).
+In Typescript the word `extends` intuitively more suitable for row or inclusion polymprphism (when an object/class of a subtype has more properties than a supertype, more on it in the next section).

 ```typescript
 type T_2345 = 2 | 3 | 4 | 5